Will AI Replace Plasterers? Why Walls Still Need Skilled Hands

 Why Plaster Defies Robots

 Plastering is a craft that depends on tactile feedback.
 The plasterer feels the consistency of the mix through the trowel.
 They judge moisture content by how the material pulls from the hawk.
 They know when a wall is ready for the next coat by touching it.
-This haptic information loop — hand to material to surface and back — is something no robotic system can currently replicate.
+This haptic information loop — hand to material to surface and back — is something no robotic system can currently replicate at any reasonable cost or reliability.
 [Claim]

 There have been experiments with plastering robots — machines that can spray material onto flat surfaces.
-They work in controlled environments with standardized surfaces.
+Companies like Canvas Construction, Okibo, and various university research groups have demonstrated machines that can finish drywall in controlled environments with standardized surfaces.
+They work in those environments.
 But construction sites are not controlled environments, and surfaces are rarely standardized.
-The cost of deploying, calibrating, and supervising a plastering robot exceeds the cost of a skilled human for virtually every real-world application.
+The cost of deploying, calibrating, supervising, and recovering when a plastering robot fails exceeds the cost of a skilled human for virtually every real-world application.
 [Claim]

-A Trade That Needs More Workers, Not Fewer
+Why the Trade Needs More Workers, Not Fewer

 The plastering trade faces a workforce challenge that has nothing to do with AI.
 The average age of plasterers is rising, and fewer young workers are entering the trade.
-This is creating a skills shortage that is pushing wages up in many markets.
-[Claim]
+[Claim] The Operative Plasterers' and Cement Masons' International Association and regional contractors' associations have been raising alarms for years about the apprenticeship pipeline.
+The skills shortage is real, and it is pushing wages up in many markets — particularly in the historic preservation segment and in high-end residential restoration.

 For workers considering a career in the trades, this is significant.
 Plastering offers good wages, low automation risk, and growing demand for skilled practitioners.
-The barrier to entry is not a college degree — it is the willingness to learn through apprenticeship, which typically takes 3-4 years.
-[Claim]
+The barrier to entry is not a college degree — it is the willingness to learn through apprenticeship, which typically takes 3-4 years through union programs registered with the U.S. Department of Labor.
+[Fact] Apprentices earn while they learn, exit with no student debt, and graduate into a wage that, in many regional markets, exceeds the median earnings of college graduates.

 The 2028 Projection

 By 2028, overall exposure is projected to reach 17% with automation risk at 11%.
-[Estimate] The increase reflects improved digital tools for measurement and planning, not any advancement in automated plastering.
+[Estimate] The increase reflects improved digital tools for measurement, planning, and pre-construction modeling, not any meaningful advancement in automated plastering itself.
+The trade will continue to absorb tablets, BIM coordination, and AI-assisted estimating without losing the core human-to-material relationship that defines the work.

 If you are a plasterer, your hands are your career insurance.
 The world is not building fewer walls — and AI is not going to be finishing them anytime soon.
 Consider learning to use digital measurement tools and plan-reading apps, but invest most of your development time in the craft itself.
 Master the art of matching textures, working with specialty materials, and handling restoration work, and you will always be in demand.
 See the full data at [Plasterers.]